mooltiverse/nyx/docs/_pages/guide/user/02.introduction/how-nyx-works.md

 In this phase, which must be invoked explicitly, the repository state is reverted to its initial state by removing all the files created during the other stages, if any.

-Nyx will only clean the artifacts created by its own release process (like the changelog file) while all others are ignored.
+Nyx will only clean the artifacts created by its own release process (like the changelog or the summary file) while all others are ignored.

 ## Infer